Training Women’s Aid workers in Storyplay

 Read a blog from Big Porridge & Play Online:

 Welcome to the Big Porridge & Play Online blog where we share our stories and adventures!
-Saturday 28th October We had many Halloween treats for our last Porridge & Play [...]
+Goodbye for now - not forever!
+A fabulous session to finish off our online [...]

 Hear from families & professionals: